resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 ## Log in to the dashboard

-**Q:** It's part of the prerequisites, but just to check: has everyone here logged into the Research Cloud dashboard before today?
+**Q:** It's part of the [prerequisites](../../Prerequisites/README.md), but just to check: has everyone here logged into the Research Cloud dashboard before today?

 Please hold up a Red sticky note if you haven't

-**A:** You are hoping to see nothing here, as this means that you are going to have to walk these people through the process.
-If you do see nothing, skip through to the [follow my leader](#Follow my leader) section.
+**A:** You are hoping to see nothing here, as this means helpers are going to have to walk these people through the process.
+If you do see nothing, be happy.
+Dependent on the the numbers, just move on and leave the helpers to sort those who haven't.

-## For those who haven't performed the prerequisites, some special instructions on logging into the dashboard.

-**Q:** Those of your who didn't log into the Research Cloud dashboard: Do you have AAF credentials?

-Please hold up a Red sticky not if the answer is "No" and a Green one if the answer is "Yes".

-**Answer:** You are hoping for Greens, as people without AAF credentials can’t log in to the dashboard.
-One way around this is to get those who don't have AAF credentials to pair with someone who does…

-The first time you log on to the Research Cloud dashboard, you get given a **free** project/tenant, with three-months worth of time if you run the largest computer you can on it all the time.
+The first time you log on to the Research Cloud dashboard, you get given a **free** project/tenant, with three-months worth of time if you run the largest computer you are allowed to on it all the time.

 If you only use your smallest computer for short periods of time, and terminate them religiously after each run, you will find that your project/tenant should last far longer.